This homemade frozen yogurt is easy to make and delicious. You can serve it at a soft-serve consistency or freeze it until it can be scooped out.

 Ingredients

-- Greek yogurt: I use plain whole-milk yogurt in this recipe.
-While regular yogurt is excellent, you should definitely use Greek yogurt in this recipe.
+- Greek yogurt: I use plain whole-milk yogurt.
+While regular yogurt is delicious, you should definitely use Greek yogurt in this recipe.

-- Sweetener: I like to use honey because it's so delicious.
+- Sweetener: I like to use honey because I love its flavor.
 You can use a granulated sweetener if you prefer - sugar or a sugar-free alternative.

 - Vanilla extract: Use high-quality pure vanilla for the best results.